Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 • 300,000 tons of waste or more, all in piles at surface and easily accessible

-• Overall mass pull from waste is expected to be in the 30-40%, which could produce in the range of 100,000 tons of high-grade material to sell
+• Overall mass pull from waste expected to be in the 30-40% range, producing approx. 100,000 tons of high-grade material

 .